Configuring TeXmacs

 If you select jcuken instead of translit, you get the “official” Russian typewriter layout.
 It is so called because the keys “qwerty” produce “йцукен”.
 This input method is most useful when you have a Russian-made keyboard, which has additional Russian letters written on the key caps in red, in the jcuken layout (a similar effect can be achieved by attaching transparent stickers with red Russian letters to caps of a US-style keyboard).
 It is also useful if you are an experienced Russian typist, and your fingers remember this layout.

 Those who have no Russian letters indicated at the key caps often prefer the yawerty layout, where the keys “qwerty” produce “яверты”.
-Each Latin letter is mapped into a “similar” Russian one; some additional Russian letters are produced by -digits.
+Each Latin letter is mapped into a “similar” Russian one; some additional Russian letters are produced by Shift+-digits.
 TeXmacs comes with a slightly modified yawerty layout, because it does not redefine the keys $, £, \, which are important for TeXmacs, are not redefined.
-The corresponding Russian letters are produced by some -digit combinations instead.
+The corresponding Russian letters are produced by some Shift+-digit combinations instead.

 4.Notes for users of oriental languages